mishelashala/zettelkasten/sources/Object Thinking.md

 ### Philosophical incompatibility leads to friction and frustration

 «Many, if not most, have experienced moments of frustration when a language provided no direct and obvious way to express the ideas they had in their heads.
 Such moments are frustrating precisely because the true source of friction is hidden—it's based on unstated philosophic incompatibilities.», p35

+### Decisions driven by artifacts, not philosophy

+«Arguments about design, analysis, method, and process inevitably follow, but those discussions are more often grounded in the programming language artifacts than in the original ideas.
+In this process, the original ideas become secondary if they are not lost entirely.», p36

 ### Where the formalist approach shines